raphaelquast/EOmaps/docs/EOmaps_examples.rst

 🐣 Quickly visualize your data
 ------------------------------

-Here are the 3 basic steps to visualize your data:
+Here are the 3 basic steps you need to visualize your data:

     1. Initialize a Maps-object with ``m = Maps()``